 Oxygen Marketing are expert at all aspects of local SEO marketing.

-When thinking about improving their online marketing many local business owners have the mistaken belief that SEO is just one action that exists in isolation.
+When thinking about improving their online marketing many local business owners have the mistaken belief that local SEO is just one action that exists in isolation.
 In other words, they think it akin to flicking a switch and the improved rankings will magically appear.

-As anyone who knows anything about online marketing and SEO will tell you, it is actually more of a process than a one-off action.
+As anyone who knows anything about online marketing and local SEO will tell you, it is actually more of a process than a one-off action.
 Further, that process can differ for each individual business, and the actions and services employed to improve local rankings may also differ.

 There are many reasons for that, with the type of industry or business niche being a factor, the level of competition within the local area, and the amount of optimisation that has previously been implemented.